-I give the A-State Department of Physical Therapy permission to place my name, photograph, email address, and hometown on the department's web site (http://pt.astate.edu/).
-I understand that this information will be used for purposes of communication between my classmates, the faculty, potential employers, others, and myself as well as to aid in recruitment efforts.
+I give the A-State Department of Physical Therapy permission to place my name, photograph, email address, and hometown on the department's hard drive and emailed to my class cohort.
+I understand that this information will be used for purposes of communication between my classmates and the faculty.
+My signature below indicates that I have read and agree to the information in this paragraph.